Floribert N'Galula

-Floribert N'Galula (born 7 March 1987) is a Belgian former footballer who played as a defender or defensive midfielder.
+Floribert N'Galula (born 7 March 1987) is a Belgian professional football manager and former player who currently an assistant coach for Bundesliga club Bayern Munich.

+As a player, he was a defender or defensive midfielder who came through the youth academy at Manchester United, before playing professionally for Randers, Sparta Rotterdam, D.C.
+United, TPS, OH Leuven and BX Brussels.

+Playing career

+Beginning his career with Manchester United, he later played for Randers and Sparta Rotterdam.
 He signed for Major League Soccer side D.C.
 United in the United States in January 2010, but was released from his contract just over a month later.

 On 4 February 2011, N'Galula signed for the Finnish Veikkausliiga side TPS until the end of the 2011 season.
-On 4 August 2011, he signed a two-year deal with Belgian team Oud-Heverlee Leuven, but was released by the club already after the first season.
-In the summer of 2013, N'Galula signed for BX Brussels.
+On 4 August 2011, he signed a two-year deal with Belgian team OH Leuven, but was released by the club already after the first season.
+In the summer of 2013, N'Galula signed for BX Brussels, which was newly purchased by Vincent Kompany.
+In the meantime, he also served as head coach of the club's youth teams.

+Coaching career

+After retiring from football, N'Galula became head coach of his last club BX Brussels in January 2018, succeeding Amaury Toussaint.

-After retiring from football, N'Galula joined the coaching staff at Anderlecht under manager Vincent Kompany, with whom he played as a youngster at the club.
+In June 2019, he joined the coaching staff at Anderlecht under manager Vincent Kompany, with whom he played as a youngster at the club.
+He also served as assistant coach at the U21 team.

+N'Galula followed Kompany to English Premier League club Burnley as first team coach at the beginning of the 2022–23 season.
+He later re-joined Kompany's staff at Bundesliga club Bayern Munich in June 2024.

+Personal life

+He is married with two children.
+His brother, Gabriel N'Galula, is also a former professional footballer.